sawofwar/astro-website/src/pages/posts/post-5.md

 Over the past few days I have been working on a new version of my main website but this time built with Astro.
 The components help a lot in the process because in the past I would do the same thing — building reusable components and importing them into pages — but with vanilla JavaScript.
 Now life has become so much easier!

 A great few days for learning!

+### Short update

+I updated some of the styles, which were originally provided by the tutorial.
+The original ones were nice, but I would like the website to look a bit more complete and modern.
+I will be updating it further in the coming weeks.